-April 10, 2019
+April 10, 2020

-Browse the links on this page to learn more about National Youth HIV & AIDS Awareness Day and to find HIV/AIDS-related information specific to youth.
+National Youth HIV & AIDS Awareness Day is set aside each year to highlight the impact of HIV/AIDS on young people.
+Browse the links on this page to learn more about this annual observance and to find HIV/AIDS-related information specific to youth.